philippines69/carlcastroarchives/about.md

 comments: false

 ---
-# Who I am...
+# About Me: A Brief Overview...

 Hi, you can call me Carl.
-I post on this site occasionally....
+I post on this site occasionally...

-# ...Freelancer
+# ...Exploring the Freelancing World

-I'm still figuring out what I'd like to do in the world of freelancing, so I've been trying a lot of stuff.
+As I navigate the world of freelance work, I'm currently in the process of discovering my interests and trying out various gigs to find my path.

-# ...Electronics...Geek?
+# ...Passion for Electronics and Tech

-I like electronics.
-That's why I'm pursuing an EE degree.
-I guess it runs in the family.
+I really enjoy electronics, which is why I'm pursuing a degree in Electrical Engineering.
+It runs in the family.

 # ...Scriptwriter

-I write scripts for a couple of clients.
-It started back in October 2021.
-The job's been a great learning experience for me, it's pretty cool connecting with different types of people.
+I've been writing scripts for clients since 2021.
+The job's been a great learning experience for me; it's pretty cool connecting with different types of people.

-# ...Trusty digital wingman
+# ...Virtual Assistant Duties

-A pretentious way of saying 'Virtual assistant.'
-My first gig was a Virtual assistance job.
-Got a better grasp on the basic tools and practices.
-I also had my fair share of experiences with customers.
+I've also worked as a virtual assistant, helping people with different tasks.
+It was my first freelance job, and I gained a good grasp of basic tools and practices, as well as learned from various customer interactions.

 # ...Web dev newbie

-I chose to build this site with [Jekyll](https://jekyllrb.com/); a static site generator used to build websites using [Markdown](https://en.wikipedia.org/wiki/Markdown), [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML), [CSS](https://developer.mozilla.org/en-US/docs/Web/css), and [JavaScript](https://developer.mozilla.org/en-US/docs/Web/javascript).
-I'm hosting it on [Cloudflare Pages](https://pages.cloudflare.com/).
-I used to host it on Netlify, but I chose to migrate since I've also been using Cloudflare's CDN.
-To make blogging a bit more painless, I use a CMS called [Forestry](https://forestry.io/).
+For this website, I chose to use [Jekyll](https://jekyllrb.com/), a tool for creating websites using simple text files.
+The site is hosted on [Cloudflare Pages](https://pages.cloudflare.com/), which I decided to switch to from Netlify due to its features.
+To make writing blog posts easier, I use a tool called [Forestry](https://forestry.io/).

-I'm still a newbie for these things, so I chose to use a theme called [Klisé](https://github.com/piharpi/jekyll-klise).
+I'm still new to a lot of this, so I'm using a design called [Klisé](https://github.com/piharpi/jekyll-klise).

-# ...Anime normie
+# ...My Love for Anime

-I just HAD to mention it.
-It's part of who I am!
-I started back in 2020.
-Find my anime (AniList) profile down below.
+I can't help but mention that I'm a big fan of anime.
+I got into it in 2020.
+You can find my anime list on AniList below.

 <h1 style="text-align: center;"> Where to find me </h1>